KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 I mostly code projects with my computer science courses but when I have enought free time I like to pick up my own projects and improve previos ones ;)
 I like to also learn new coding languages and master them.
 Currently I am mainly coding in C++

-My other hobbies include crocheting, dancing, watching tv shows, baking, and yapping ;)
+My other hobbies include crocheting, dancing, watching tv shows, and baking ;)

 <!---
 KahnishgaSolaidurairaj/KahnishgaSolaidurairaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.